kaden-weber/Alpaca/README.md

 The mu-land core uses Boost 1.54 libraries.

-PostGreSQL is used for back-end database management and spatial operations involving PostGIS.
+PostgreSQL is used for back-end database management and spatial operations involving PostGIS.

 A bid-rent land use model is required in order to apply the framework.
 Regional planning agencies using the Cube Land software distributed by Citilabs (see http://www.citilabs.com/) may have existing models in a format very similar to that required by mu-land.
 Manhan Group, LLC (http://manhangroup.com/) has developed many of these models and provides related consulting services.